 5. Vaughan & Bushnell CF2HC California Framer

-The Fiskars 750241-1001 Milled-face Framing Hammer is a 22-ounce hammer with an attractive and unique design that utilizes its patented IsoCore shock control system that transfers four times less shock to your hand.
-It has a 22-ounce head with a waffle face and a magnetic nail starter, and a 16-inch-long handle with an insulation sleeve to help you get a better grip and reduce vibrations.
+The Fiskars Milled-face Framing Hammer is a 22-ounce hammer with an attractive and unique design that utilizes its patented IsoCore shock control system that transfers four times less shock to your hand.
+It has a 22-ounce head with a waffle face, a magnetic nail starter, and a 16-inch-long handle with an insulation sleeve to help you get a better grip and reduce vibrations.

-The Fiskars 750241-1001 worked perfectly for driving nails during our review, but we felt that the claw was a little too small for practical use, and it chipped after a few uses, so the metal is fairly brittle.
-The black paint or dye they use to coat the metal also wears off quickly and allows rust to set in.
+The Fiskars 750241-1001 worked perfectly for driving nails during our review, but we felt that the claw was a little too small for practical use, and it chipped after a few uses, so the metal is relatively brittle.
+The black paint or dye they use to coat the metal also wears off quickly, allowing rust to set in.
 We found this to be the fastest rusting hammer on the list.

 7. Stiletto Tools TI14SC Titanium Framing Hammer

-The Stiletto Tools TI14SC Titanium Framing Hammer is a very durable handle with a titanium head and an ergonomically shaped hickory handle.
-The head features a magnetic nail starter that will help save your fingers and make it easier to start in difficult to reach areas.
+The Stiletto Tools TI14SC Titanium Framing Hammer has a titanium head and an ergonomically shaped hickory handle.
+The head features a magnetic nail starter that will help save your fingers and make it easier to start in difficult-to-reach areas.
 The 16-inch handle balances the tool and allows you to create the force you need to drive the nails.

 The downside we experienced while using the Stiletto Tools TI14SC is that the hickory handle, while comfortable and attractive, is not very durable, and we broke two of them.
 The head is also very lightweight for a framing handle at only 14 ounces.
-Though the package states it drives as well as a 24-ounce steel hammer, that wasn’t the case for us.
+Though the manufacturer claims it drives as well as a 24-ounce steel hammer, that wasn’t the case for us.

 The DeWalt DWHT51064 Framing Hammer is a 22-ounce framing hammer made by a company known for creating powerful and durable tools.
-It includes the magnetic nail starter and waffle face to drive nails faster, reducing the time spent on the job.
-The 15.8-inch handle balances the tool nicely and allows you to get adequate force per swing, and it has a rubber sleeve to reduce vibrations.
+It includes a magnetic nail starter and waffle face to drive nails faster, reducing the time spent on the job.
+The 15.8-inch handle balances the tool nicely, allows you to apply adequate force, and has a rubber sleeve to reduce vibrations.

 9. OX Tools P083322 California Framing Hammer

-The downside to the OX Tools P083322 is that it’s a bit long at 18 inches, and some people may find it difficult to use.
+The downside to the OX Tools P083322 is that it’s a bit long at 18 inches, and some people may find it challenging to use.
 Another problem was that the tool’s design causes it to ring with a high-pitched tone while you are using it, which can be annoying on a long job.
-The wooden handle is not very durable, and it has a taper toward the head where two of our hammers broke.
+The wooden handle is not very durable and has a taper toward the head where two of our hammers broke.

 10. Spec Ops Tools M22CF Framing Hammer

-In this section, we’ll take a closer look at the framing hammer to learn more about what makes them different from other hammers and what you should look for while you shop.
+In this section, we’ll look closer at the framing hammers to learn more about what makes them different from other hammers and what you should look for while you shop.

-The waffle face is not an insult.
-It describes the part of the hammer that hits the nail.
-The waffle face is often called a milled face or a rough face, and while you can find it on other types of hammers, it’s most prevalent on framing hammers.
-We use this type of face because it grips the head if you don’t hit it perfectly flat, so the energy to transfer through the nail instead of the head slipping off like a flat-faced hammer.
+The waffle face is part of the hammer that hits the nail.
+It is often called a milled face or a rough face, and while you can find it on other types of hammers, it’s most prevalent on framing hammers.
+We use this type of face because it grips the head if you don’t hit it perfectly flat, so the energy transfers through the nail instead of the head slipping off like a flat-faced hammer.

-The gripping action allows you to drive nails much faster than a flat-faced hammer, which is important when framing because there are many big nails to drive, so you want every advantage.
+The gripping action allows you to drive nails much faster than a flat-faced hammer, which is essential when framing because there are many big nails to drive in.

-When choosing the perfect handle for your framing hammer, the most important thing to consider is the material.
-The handle material will impact the vibrations you feel, and thus, the amount of fatigue your whole arm feels.
-Let’s take a look at the two common materials you’ll be choosing from.
+The most important thing to consider when choosing the perfect handle for your framing hammer is the material.
+The handle material will impact the vibrations you feel and, thus, the amount of fatigue your whole arm feels.
+We’ll look at the two common materials used in framing hammers below.

 Magnetic Nail Starter

-Before choosing any framing hammer, you want to check reviews to learn about the model’s durability.
-Some look durable but crack because the wood is too thin, or the metal is too hard.
+Before choosing a framing hammer, check reviews to learn about the model’s durability.
+Some look durable but crack because the wood is too thin or the metal is too hard.
 Others may look flimsy and last a lifetime.
-We tried to point out any models on our list that have questionable durability, but you will want to keep it in mind if you continue shopping.
+We tried to point out any models on our list with questionable durability, but you will want to keep it in mind if you continue shopping.

-It’s easy to overlook the danger presented to the eyes when you are hammering a nail into the wood as it seems relatively safe.
-However, the nail could break and fly toward your eyes, and more likely, a tiny piece of metal can chip off the head or nail, creating a spark that flies toward the eye.
+It’s easy to overlook the danger presented to the eyes when hammering a nail into the wood, as it seems relatively safe.
+However, the nail could break and fly toward your eyes, and more likely, a tiny piece of metal can chip off the head or nail, creating a spark that flies toward your eyes.

-When you are using your framing hammer, we highly recommend wearing a high-quality pair of safety goggles with side protection at all times.
+When using your framing hammer, we highly recommend wearing a high-quality pair of safety goggles with side protection.

 Most of us have smashed a finger or two while hammering, but a framing hammer with a waffle face can easily remove skin and cause a bad injury.
-For that reason, we recommend wearing a durable pair of work gloves at all times and taking advantage of the magnetic nail starter when possible.
+Therefore, we recommend wearing a durable pair of work gloves at all times and taking advantage of the magnetic nail starter when possible.

 News from the blog: